vtfk/azf-fint-folk-api/README.md

 ## Optional query params
 - *?includeRaw=true* Defaults to false.
 Can be used on **all endpoints** (if you want to include the raw data from FINT in the response)
+- *?skipCache=true* Defaults to false/undefined.
+Can be used on **all endpoints**.
+If you want latest data and not from cache.
+Cache is maximum RESPONSE_CACHE_TTL seconds old (default 1 hour)
 - *?includeInactiveEmployees=true* Defaults to false.
 Can be used on **/organization/{identifikator}/{identifikatorverdi}** (if you want to include inactive "arbeidsforhold" in the response)
 - *?includeInactiveUnits=true* Defaults to false.
 Can be used on **/organization/flat** and **/organization/structure** (if you want to include inactive "organisasjonselement" in the response)